 At the end of the program students present their work at an informal symposium.
 They are encouraged to work with their research advisors toward completion of publications, submission of abstracts, and presentations of their work at professional and student conferences.

 Funding may also be provided in the following academic year to allow students to complete scientific articles on their research and/or support their attendance and presentations at conferences.
 University of Rochester participants are required to present their results at the local RSPS and URE undergraduate research conferences in the spring.

 See the REU projects page for a description of last summer's research projects.

 Stipend and Housing

 Housing in an on-campus residence hall with other REU students is provided for non-local students, along with supplemental compensation for meals/incidentals for those living on campus.
-Students can also choose to live off campus in summer by subletting apartments or commuting from home.
+Students living locally may commute from home.

 Travel expenses to Rochester are provided for non-Rochester students.

 Our program supports a diverse group of participants.
 More than half of the NSF REU funds support students from other institutions, and the program aims for 50% representation of women and minority students.